-Electives are chosen in consultation with, and approved by, the Director in consultations with faculty.
+Electives are chosen in consultation with, and approved by, the Director in consultation with faculty.
 The Director shall provide written approval for the elective prior to student registration in the course.
 Selection of an elective outside the School requires written permission from the Director and/or instructor offering the course.
+Elective courses must be at the graduate level of study to be considered as an option.

 Under no circumstance will credit towards the MSW degree be granted retroactively.
 A student who fails to receive approval from the Director of the School and the appropriate Dean will not receive credit for the course towards their MSW.
-The only exception to this policy is when a student has successfully completed SCWK6073 Social Work in Health Care prior to admission to the MSW program.
+The only exception to this policy is when a student has successfully completed SCWK 6073 Social Work in Health Care prior to admission to the MSW program.